We appeciate our volunteers!

 WALKS & WORKSHOPS COMMITTEE

 Interested in shaping our educational programs?
 Join this committee.
 They arrange walks, programs and workshops to appreciate, protect and study native plants and their habitats.
 Committee members serve as hosts at each event.
-The committee typically meets a couple of time in late fall or early winter to plan for the coming year and then communicates on an ongoing basis over details about programs.
+The committee typically meets a couple of times in late fall or early winter to plan for the coming year and then communicates on an ongoing basis over details about programs.
 Contact Susan Marcus.

 PLANT SALE COMMITTEE